Channel, Trend and Periodic-Wise Representation Learning for Multivariate Long-term Time Series Forecasting: Introduction

-Using these three perspectives together, \OurModel offers a more holistic representation of time series data, overcoming the limitations of previous methods.
+Using these three perspectives together, \OurModel offers a holistic representation of time series data, overcoming the limitations of previous methods.
 Extensive experiments conducted on multiple benchmark datasets demonstrate the superiority of our approach.
-In a nutshell, our contributions are summarized in three folds: \begin{itemize} \item Unlike previous methods that only exploit intra-subsequence dependencies within downsampled subsequences, we explicitly model inter-subsequence dependencies. \item We propose \OurModel, a unified framework that simultaneously learns inter-channel, intra-subsequence, and inter-subsequence dependencies for comprehensive representation. \item Through extensive experiments, we establish new state-of-the-art performance across multiple benchmarks, demonstrating the robustness and generality of our framework. \end{itemize}
+In summary, our contributions are threefold: \begin{itemize} \item Unlike previous methods that only exploit intra-subsequence dependencies within downsampled subsequences, we explicitly model inter-subsequence dependencies. \item We propose \OurModel, a unified framework that simultaneously learns inter-channel, intra-subsequence, and inter-subsequence dependencies for comprehensive representation. \item Through extensive experiments, we establish new state-of-the-art performance across multiple benchmarks, demonstrating the robustness and generality of our framework. \end{itemize}